pythonik/munity/README.md

 ## Concepts
 * *Effect* is an asynchronous operation with state mutation.
-* *Mutation* is a function takes the current state, payload as input and mutate teh state in its body.
+* *Mutation* is a function takes the current state, payload as input and mutate the state in its body.

 ### Effect
 To make an effect just implement the ```Effect``` interface, and provide async operation in task function.
 Implement ```IResultOfEffect``` to provide a selector function to retrieve the result of state mutation